dubstepdragon/consent-cards/README.md

 I ask you don't charge for this tool.
 As I said above, Consent is Key, I hope this tool will help make it easier for people to broadcast their intentions at meetups, or other situations.

 If you feel you want to support my work, feel free to visit my [Gumroad](https://dubstepdragon.gumroad.com/l/Consent-Cards)

+## Thanks

+Huge Thanks to CyanPlayerObjectPool.
+Spent a few days of my time building exactly this tool, that you did better, Consent Cards wouldn't be possible with your tool.

 ## Planned updates